PhD Program in Computer and Data Science @Unimore

 If required, students will be asked to attend introductory courses for MA students offered at DCA/FIM/York in the disciplines they do not manage and whose bases are required to attend more specialized PhD courses.

-Specialized Courses
+Specialized Courses (academic year 2024-2025)

 12 hrs, 3 ECTS

-LECTURERS: Andrea Ceolin, Cristina Guardiano
+LECTURER: Cristina Guardiano

 SYLLABUS: The application of computational techniques to code, annotate and parse linguistic data has benefited from the increasing availability of digital corpora but also, crucially, from the refinement of formal models of human language structure and diversity.
-This course presents one such models, recently developed to encode the syntactic diversity attested in the world’s languages, and its application to the analysis of syntactically annotated corpora of linguistic data.
+This course presents one such models, recently developed to encode the syntactic diversity attested in the worlds languages, and its application to the analysis of syntactically annotated corpora of linguistic data.
 In the parametric framework of cognitive biolinguistics, human grammars are represented as finite strings of binary values/states (1/0, or +/-).
-In this approach, the label “parameters” refers to a set of open choices between binary values, generated by our invariant universal language faculty, and closed by each language learner on the basis of the linguistic evidence s/he is exposed to.
+In this approach, the label parameters refers to a set of open choices between binary values, generated by our invariant universal language faculty, and closed by each language learner based on the linguistic evidence s/he is exposed to.
 Parameter systems exhibit two layers of deductive structure: (a) each parameter is responsible for a set of different co-varying surface linguistic patterns (manifestations), and (b) parameters form a network of partial implications: one value (though not the other) of a given parameter p1 may entail the irrelevance of another parameter p2, whose manifestations would then become predictable.
 The parameter setting algorithm presented in this course is based on all such properties, and consists of the following components: (i) a list of binary parameters; (ii) a list of formulas which define cross-parametric implications in this set; (iii) for each parameter, the list of surface manifestations it generates; (iv) a list of YES/NO questions associated to each manifestation, which are used to collect the data required to set the value of each parameter in a given language (only YES answers set the value 1).

 [Official Website @Unimore.it]